VeraMendes/VeraMendes.github.io/_posts/2020-03-08-The-Trash-Panda.md

 ---

 From all the projects I worked on as a Data Scientist, The Trash Panda is the project I feel more passionate about.
-The Trash Panda was a project idea that was submitted by one of my colleagues in the Data Science program, <a href="https://tclack88.github.io" target="_blank">Trevor</a>.
+The Trash Panda was a project idea that was submitted by one of my colleagues in the Data Science program, Trevor.
 When I initially saw the project proposal, I found it great, even though ambitious, and decided that I would like to be part of it.

 ![](img/trash_panda.PNG)